MPC Protocols

 It's important to understand that while the online phase actually executes the computation, the offline phase is where the most expensive and complex operations happen, opening up large opportunities for optimization.
 As such, while the online phases have undergone little change since the original papers, the offline phases have witnessed significant speedups, often by orders of magnitude.
 We can count roughly two main ways of running these offline phases:

-1. Oblivious transfer-based protocols: OT is a simple but powerful cryptographic primitive that allows a sender to send two messages A and B to a receiver, who can then learn either A or B, while not letting the sender know which one he picked.
-These protocols can typically be made computationally efficient but involve heavy communication overhead between players, though recent advances in silent OT protocols have made these methods significantly more competitive.
+Oblivious transfer-based protocols: OT is a simple but powerful cryptographic primitive that allows a sender to send two messages A and B to a receiver, who can then learn either A or B, while not letting the sender know which one he picked.
+These protocols can typically be made computationally efficient but involve heavy communication overhead between players, though recent advances in OT protocols, such as silent OTs, have made these methods significantly more competitive.

 Honest majority protocols